 The boundaries of Native art, particularly contemporary Native art, are shifting.
 This shifting, like tectonic plates, is exciting to experience because like the forces of Earth, Native art is an energy.
 This energy is growing, bold and free from confinement.
 Contemporary Native art does not ignore its origins nor does it exclude.
-The artists in the 2021 Fellowship epitomized this dynamic shift, taking their mediums beyond a 180-degree turn, taking them past any boundaries.
+The artists in the 2021 Fellowship epitomize this dynamic shift, taking their mediums beyond a 180 degree-turn, taking them past any boundaries.

 Sonny Assu was born in 1975 in Richmond, British Columbia, Canada.
 Raised by his grandparents in a suburban setting in North Delta, BC, he did not learn about his Kwakwaka’wakw heritage until he was eight years old.

 Catherine Blackburn was born in Patuanak, Saskatchewan in 1984.
 Blackburn is of Dene and European ancestry and a member of the English River Dene First Nation.

 Athena LaTocha was born in Anchorage, Alaska in 1969 to a Polish father and a mother from the Standing Rock Sioux Tribe and Keweenaw Bay Indian Community in Michigan.